 Participants were invited to rank the kind of tools they thought worked best within their organization for sharing data, the majority of respondents indicated that they found simpler tools, such as Excel and Google docs, the most useful.
 Data management and sharing are complex and appropriate training is required.
 In addition to data sharing, participants indicated that some of the methods they found most useful and/or effective for informing the sector were E-mail Communication, which was voted as either Effective or Very Effective by more than 70% of respondents, followed by In-Person Communication (Figure 13).
-AAISA considers this positive vi This approach is characterized by programs and services which are designed based on clients' needs.
+AAISA considers this positive feedback as currently In-Person and E-mail are its main channels of communication with members and other organizations.